-Taylor Swift And Live Nation Leverage Verified Fan Concert Tickets to Help Sell Music and Merch - Billboard — Nigeria Today
+Acid gossip that borrows from better songs – Taylor Swift: Look What You Made Me Do review - The Guardian — Nigeria Today

 |

+In professional wrestling – the dramatics and bluster of which have come to if not define culture in 2017, at least strongly mirror it – the “heel turn” is the moment when the hero turns their gaze to the dark side; when they embrace their worst …

+'Look What You Made Me Do': The old Taylor Swift is 'dead,' but the new one still wants revenge

-Taylor Swift declares 'the old Taylor is dead' in new song Look What You Made Me Do
+Taylor Swift: Why Right Said Fred are credited on Look What You Made Me Do

+Why The MTV Video Music Awards are the Perfect Stage for Taylor Swift's Return

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.